-Actuarial assumptions and methods adopted by the Board December 17, 2015.
-Valuation interest rate adopted by the Board March 15, 2018.
+Actuarial assumptions and methods adopted by the Board December 17, 2020.
+Valuation interest rate based on the long-term assumed investment rate of return as adopted by the Board.

-VALUATION INTEREST RATE: 7.30% per annum, compounded annually, net of investment expenses, composed of a 2.75% inflation assumption and a 4.55% real rate of investment return assumption.
+VALUATION INTEREST RATE: 7.00% per annum, compounded annually, net of investment expenses, composed of a 2.50% inflation assumption and a 4.50% real rate of investment return assumption.